hsanchez/hsanchez.github.io/_posts/2012-04-20-remove-duplicate-appicons-from-launchpad.md

 title: Remove Duplicate App Icons from Launchpad!
 ---
-If there are multiple icon instances of one application in your Mac's Launchpad, then here is how to get rid of the duplicate instances:
+If there are multiple icon instances of one application in your Mac's Launchpad, then here is how to get rid of those duplicate instances:

 - Delete, or you simply drag and drop the application from Launchpad to the trash.
 Lion OS will automatically remove all the icons in Launchpad related